 - The proposed project will include major components for quarry operations and cement production.
 The project will also include the improvement of existing dirt roads leading to the proposed site.
 The operation of the cement plant complex will involve the use of the pier facility that will be constructed within the area.
 This port facility has a separate ECC (ECC-R4A-1811-0320) provided.
-The proposed cement plant layout is presented in Figure 1-4. - Since explosives will be used for the quarry operation, an explosives storage facility will be constructed based on the guidelines set by the Bureau of Fire Protection (BFP) and the Philippine National Police-Firearms and Explosives Division (PNP-FED).
+The proposed cement plant layout is presented in Figure 1-4. - Since explosives will be used for the quarry operation, an explosives storage facility will be constructed based on the guidelines set by the Bureau of Fire Protection (BFP), the Philippine National Police-Firearms and Explosives Division (PNP-FED) and by the DENR AO No. 2000-98 or known as the "Mine Safety and Health Standards".
 The project shall also include support facilities and pollution control facilities.
 The proposed support facilities for the quarry operations is shown in Figure 1-5. - The project components for the quarry operation and cement plant complex are summarized in Table 1-4.